asahteck/knitscript-startup/download notes.md

 Navigate into knit_script folder

+(NOTE: you may have to use pip3 in place of pip in the following commands)

 $ pip install -e .

 If you get error WARNING: Failed to write executable - trying to use .deleteme logic